straszheimjeffrey/The-Kiln/README.md

 # The Kiln

 The Kiln is designed to make large complex functions easier to write.
-By "large and complex", I mean things such as web applications, where you do not compute a single, simple result for a well-defined input, but instead a very complex set of outputs along with side-effects.
+By "large and complex," I mean things such as web applications, where you do not compute a single, simple result for a well-defined input, but instead a very complex set of outputs along with side-effects.